Back to home

 Planning vs operation

-Plannerly shines at the front end of the project: it defines what BIM is needed, who is responsible and at what level of information, with ready-made ISO 19650 templates (OIR, PIR, EIR, AIR, BEP, responsibility matrix, TIDP, MIDP) and a Scope grid aligned to BS EN 17412-1.
-Its Verify module even validates the model's content (geometry/data, IDS, 80+ formats) against the requirements.
-If your job is to write the BEP and contract the scope, Plannerly does a lot that MIDP Manager doesn't.
+Plannerly helps you define the BIM documentation you need, who is responsible and at what level of information, with ready-made ISO 19650 templates (OIR, PIR, EIR, AIR, BEP, responsibility matrix, TIDP, MIDP) and a Scope grid.
+Its Verify module validates the model's content (geometry/data) against the requirements.
+If your job is to write the BEP and contract the scope, or to verify models, Plannerly does a lot that Kalma doesn't.

-MIDP Manager starts where the plan is already defined and has to be executed.
-Instead of configuring a grid, you generate the drawing set from a curated catalogue (filtered by building type and discipline) or import it from your ACC folders by parsing the file names — the TIDP is built in minutes.
+Kalma MIDP Manager is one of the first steps of a construction project: where you define what the deliverables are across the whole process, who is responsible and when they have to be delivered.
+Instead of configuring a grid, you generate the drawing set from a curated catalogue (filtered by building type and discipline), import it from an existing list or read the contents of a cloud folder as your starting list.
 From there, status updates itself: the first upload to the folder is linked without approval, name/format deviations are flagged, and overdue items appear in a daily agenda.
-It's the work that Plannerly leaves more manual.
+It does the work that Plannerly leaves more manual.

 Who Plannerly is for